Christchurch Shooting: Accused Australian Terrorist Smirks As He Appears In Court

-Brenton Harrison Tarrant, the 28-year-old Australian accused of a shooting rampage in Christchurch, New Zealand, has faced court today.
+Brenton Harrison Tarrant, the 28-year-old Australian accused of a shooting rampage in Christchurch, New Zealand, has faced a judge today.
 Currently, the suspect is only charged with one count of murder.
 However, additional charges are expected to be added.

 According to News.com.au, Tarrant appeared in Christchurch District Court shortly after 11 a.m., local time.
 He had been held overnight in police cells situated underneath the court following his arrest on Friday.

-As previously reported by The Inquisitr, Tarrant is also believed to have live-streamed his involvement in the shooting at the Al Noor mosque on Dean’s Avenue.
-Combined with a separate but likely linked attack on the Linwood mosque in Christchurch has left 49 people head and many more injured.
+As previously reported by The Inquisitr, Tarrant is also believed to have live streamed his involvement in the shooting at the Al Noor mosque on Dean’s Avenue.
+Combined with a separate, but likely linked attack on the Linwood mosque in Christchurch, the attacks have left 49 people dead and many more injured.
 It is reported that 41 people died at the Al Noor mosque.

 A reporter for Channel Nine, Ruth Wynn-Williams, describes Tarrant’s demeanor as “eerily calm” during the court appearance.